dvdvideo1234/TrackAssemblyTool/readme.md

 A: Yes you can.
 Just set the trackassembly_enqstore to 0/<>0 respectively.

 Q: Hey, there is a textbox and a dropdown menu next to the "ExportDB" button.
 What are these for ?
-A: Well, when a server owners set the "trackasmlib_maxfruse" to a higher value, a slider appears.
+A: Well, when a server owners set the "trackassembly_maxfruse" to a higher value, a slider appears.
    If the client has used many pieces during his/her routine, he/she cannot possibly locate the ones he/she needs, especially, when they are at the bottom of the list as "not frequently used" pieces.
    That's why it was needed some kind of a filter.
 With the drop-down menu, you can chose whatever